Data Protection Academy » Data Protection News » EU-US Data Privacy Framework

 • The EU-U.S. Data Privacy Framework is the third attempt the EU Commission, after Safe Harbor and EU-U.S. Privacy Shield, the Transfer of personal data to the USA without additional guarantees.

-• After the so-called "Schrems II" ruling of the ECJ in 2020, companies lacked the Legal basis for the transfer of personal data to the USA.
+• Following the so-called "Schrems II" judgement of the ECJ in 2020, companies lacked the Legal basis for the transfer of personal data to the USA.
 This legal basis is provided by the EU-U.S. Privacy Data Framework.

 • However, the new adequacy decision is not effective enough for data protectionists.
 A Renewed complaint by data protection activist Max Schrems and his NGO none of your business (noyb) has already been announced.